 Tim Winter - Project Leader - University of Western Australia

-Tim is a Research Professor at the University of Western Australia, Perth.
-He currently leads three international research collaborations, two of which focus on urban sustainability and indoor comfort in Asia and the Gulf (GCC), with a third project addressing the relationship between heritage conservation and international relations. in researching air conditioning and built environment sustainability, Tim's key interest is in the possibilities of maintaining and promoting low carbon comfort practices, and the development of a 'cool living heritage' concept'.
+Tim is a Research Professor and ARC Future Fellow at the University of Western Australia, Perth.
+In researching air conditioning and built environment sustainability, Tim's key interest is in the possibilities of maintaining and promoting low carbon comfort practices.
 To do this he draws on recent debates around social practice and materiality, and investigates the cultural histories of comfort and the transformative power of air-con.

 Tim has been a consultant for the World Bank, Getty Conservation Institute, World Monuments Fund and Japanese Team for Safeguarding Angkor, and been a Visiting Scholar at the University of Cambridge, The Getty Conservation Institute and University College London, Qatar.
 He has published widely on heritage, development, modernity, urban sustainability, tourism and heritage diplomacy, and his recent books include The Routledge Handbook of Heritage in Asia and Shanghai Expo: an international forum on the future of cities.